sarinmsari/sarinmsari/README.md

-### Hi there 👋
+## Hi there 👋
 # I'm Sarin

-Front-end web developer with focus on quality output.
-Knowledge in React framework of javascript and actively learning to improve skills.
+#### Full-stack web developer mostly working on MERN stack with focus on quality output.
 Official designer and active member for various tech communities.
 Doing bachelors in Computer Science.